Cristianjs93/test-backend/README.md

    npm start
    ```

-9. The application will be running by default on (unless you specify another port in the `.env` file):
+9. The application will be running by default on port 3001 (unless you specify another port in the `.env` file):

    ```
    http://localhost:3001